eoghain/eoghain.github.io/Readme.md

 ## Portfolio
 Any published applications that you've worked on should go here.
 Just add a new file using the `YYYY-MM-DD-title.md` file format to the projects directory.

+## Tutorials
+Experimental section for building a referential tutorial blogging system

 ## Resume
 Resume is a bit more difficult as it's build using the `resume.json` file and converted via the [JSON Resume](https://jsonresume.org/) tools.
 You'll need to install those tools and use them to re-generate after update the file.